Tiger Woods, Lindsey Vonn Nude Photos Leaked; Both Threaten Legal Action

 Tiger Woods’ year from hell somehow got even worse Monday.

 The former world No. 1 golfer continued his cliche celebrity fall from grace when nude photos of him and ex-girlfriend and skiing star Lindsey Vonn were leaked on the internet as part of an apparent iCloud hack.
-Miley Cyrus and Kristen Stewart also were among the celebrities hacked who had nude photos released.
+Miley Cyrus and Kristen Stewart also were among the celebrities who had nude photos released.

 Vonn, as you might expect, isn’t happy and she’s threatening legal action.